thomson08/Report/syllabus-long.md

 ## Late Policy

 If you need more time for an assignment
-- convince me that you already have done substantial work (for example by showing me the code in your GitHub repository);
+- convince the instructor that you already have done substantial work (for example by showing me the code in your GitHub repository);
-- explain the special circumstances that would allow me to justify giving you more time.
+- explain the special circumstances that would allow the instructor to justify giving you more time.

 (The two items above need to be acted upon before the deadline.)

 ## Participation

 - It is expected that students attend every lecture.
-- I also appreciate if students make use of the office hours, which gives me valuable feedback on how the class is going.
+- The instructor also appreciates if students make use of the office hours, giving valuable feedback on how the class is going.

 ## Policies required to be listed via University guidelines

 #### Chapman University’s Academic Integrity Policy

 Chapman University is a community of scholars that emphasizes the mutual responsibility of all members to seek knowledge honestly and in good faith.
 Students are responsible for doing their own work and academic dishonesty of any kind will be subject to sanction by the instructor/administrator and referral to the university Academic Integrity Committee, which may impose additional sanctions including expulsion.
-Please see the full description of Chapman University's policy on Academic Integrity.
+Please see the full description of Chapman University's policy on [Academic Integrity](https://www.chapman.edu/academics/academic-integrity/index.aspx).

 #### Chapman University’s Students with Disabilities Policy

 In compliance with ADA guidelines, students who have any condition, either permanent or temporary, that might affect their ability to perform in this class are encouraged to contact the Office of Disability Services.
 If you will need to utilize your approved accommodations in this class, please follow the proper notification procedure for informing your professor(s).
 This notification process must occur more than a week before any accommodation can be utilized.
-Please contact Disability Services at (714) 516–4520 if you have questions regarding this procedure or for information or to make an appointment to discuss and/or request potential accommodations based on documentation of your disability.
+Please contact [Disability Services](https://www.chapman.edu/students/health-and-safety/disability-services/index.aspx) at (714) 516–4520 if you have questions regarding this procedure or for information or to make an appointment to discuss and/or request potential accommodations based on documentation of your disability.
 Once formal approval of your need for an accommodation has been granted, you are encouraged to talk with your professor(s) about your accommodation options.
 The granting of any accommodation will not be retroactive and cannot jeopardize the academic standards or integrity of the course.

 #### Chapman University’s Equity and Diversity Policy

 Chapman University is committed to ensuring equality and valuing diversity.
-Students and professors are reminded to show respect at all times as outlined in Chapman’s Harassment and Discrimination Policy.
-Please review the full description of Harassment and Discrimination Policy.
-Any violations of this policy should be discussed with the professor, the Dean of Students and/or otherwise reported in accordance with this policy.”
+To access information part of Chapman's DEI (Diversity, Equity, and Inclusion) initiative, including on-campus resources, student-driven clubs, faculty and staff advocates, and how to report a concern or incident, please view the [Diversity and Inclusion Resources](https://www.chapman.edu/diversity/resources/index.aspx).
+Students and professors are reminded to show respect at all times as outlined in Chapman’s [Discrimination, Harassment, and Retaliation Prevention Policy](https://www.chapman.edu/faculty-staff/human-resources/_files/eodo/dhrp-policy.pdf).
+Any violations of this policy should be discussed with the professor, the Dean of Students and/or otherwise reported in accordance with this policy.

 #### Student Support at Chapman University

 Over the course of the semester, you may experience a range of challenges that interfere with your learning, such as problems with friend, family, and or significant other relationships; substance use; concerns about personal adequacy; feeling overwhelmed; or feeling sad or anxious without knowing why.
 These mental health concerns or stressful events may diminish your academic performance and/or reduce your ability to participate in daily activities.
-You can learn more about the resources available through Chapman University’s Student Psychological Counseling Services.
+You can learn more about the resources available through Chapman University’s [Student Psychological Counseling Services](https://www.chapman.edu/students/health-and-safety/psychological-counseling/).

 Fostering a community of care that supports the success of students is essential to the values of Chapman University.
 Occasionally, you may come across a student whose personal behavior concerns or worries you, either for the student’s well-being or yours.
-In these instances, you are encouraged to contact the Chapman University Student Concern Intervention Team who can respond to these concerns and offer assistance.
+In these instances, you are encouraged to contact the Chapman University ][Student Concern Intervention Team](https://www.chapman.edu/students/dean-of-students/student-outreach-support/index.aspx) who can respond to these concerns and offer assistance.
 While it is preferred that you include your contact information so this team can follow up with you, you can submit a report anonymously.
 24-hour emergency help is also available through Public Safety at 714-997-6763.

 #### Religious Accommodation